How to Clean Out & Deep Clean Your Garage

 You’re less likely to have major stains on your garage door or the wall, so getting this clean should be a lot easier.

-Now that you finally have a cleaned out and cleaned up garage, you’re ready to organize everything that made it into the “keep” pile.
+Now that you cleaned out and cleaned up your garage, you’re ready to organize everything that made it into the “keep” pile.
 For ideas on where to put what’s left and how to keep the space clean year-round, check out our post on how to organize your garage.

 Smith, G. (2022, April 8).
 Best Garage Sale Tips: Make More Money & Have More Fun.
 Retrieved from Best Garage Sale Tips

 Have thoughts on cleaning out a garage?
 We want to hear about it.
 Head over to Twitter or Facebook,